gfannes/molybdenum/README.md

 Following features might be added sooner or later:

+* By default, do not replace: invert interpretation fo `-n` (and use a different name)
+* Support for arguments without a _shorthand_ notation
+* Support for displaying a content with a single argument, preferably `-c`
 * Support for file type sets
 * Allow zero-argument options to be merged: `mo -ws test`
 * Allow input separator to be set explicitly.
 Now, this is hardcoded `0x0a`.